USDA-ARS-GBRU/Spectra/PIPELINE.md

   * This will generate and annotate the scripts necessary for each step of Spectra.
   * Requires raw data (-r raw.fastq or -r raw1.fastq raw2.fastq ...) and assembled data (-a assembled.fasta)
   * If only raw and assembled data are supplied, scripts will use these default settings:
-    * Comparative K-mer size of 20.
+    * Comparative K-mer size of 20 (-k 20).
 Larger K-mer sizes will generate more K-mer information, but exponentially increase runtime.
     * Sliding window sizes 10000bp for 3-mer compoisiton (-w 10000), 200000bp for extreme k-mer localization (-m 200000).
 These windows are ideal for 200MBp-2GBp genomes.
 Larger genome sizes can use these settings, but localization information can be traded for final output sizes and runtimes with using larger windows.
     * Raw data k-mers with fewer than 100 hits (-R 100) and assembled data k-mers with fewer than 2 hits (-A 2) removed prior to analyses.
 Setting the raw k-mer threshold below the X-coverage of the genome is advised (Total Raw Data / Expected Genome Size = NX coverage.
 E.G, 50 GBp Raw / 1 Gbp Genome size = 50X coverage)
     * Intermediate K-mer files are removed during analyses.
 Files can optionally be kept (-c) for use in other k-mer profiling.
+    * *(OPTIONAL)* Sequence pattern shifts can additionally be plotted (-b).
+N-gaps on assembled 3-mer profiles can be highlighted (-n).

 # Running the pipeline
 The `spectra-pipeline.sh` script can be run numerous ways.
 It can be run directly with `bash spectra-pipeline.sh`.